 Sometimes you have to show a phone or computer screen.
 Maybe your character is Google searching something.
 In these instances, think about how to arrange your shots to reveal the text in a compelling way.
 Close ups into the words can reveal the content itself beat for beat.

-The point is, if you have to show text within screens, make it part of the story.
+The point is, if you have to show text on-screen, make it part of the story.

 8. Lower thirds that pop